Language Matters: A Reflection on the Critical Use of Language

 Terminology from the Autism Community

 One function of language is to express our internal experiences that are not readily visible to others.
-The autistic community has developed terms to use in their daily lives to help explain to themselves and others why they are feeling the way they do.
+The autistic community has developed terms to use to help explain to themselves and others why they are feeling the way they do.
 Understanding this terminology is an important aspect of understanding autism culture and how autistics live their lives.

 Some terms may be confusing to those who are not familiar with them, which provides the opportunity for autistic individuals to learn to self-advocate.
 Self-advocacy gives many disabled people, autistic individuals included, the chance for their voices to be heard.